Corps Wall: RED

 More information about NHESP can be found here.

 The primary parking area and the trail head can be found at the edge of the talus; the shoulder of the access road offers additional spots.
-Please park considerately and make the $5.00 suggested donation to the “iron ranger.”
 There is a designated Accessible parking space for visitors with disabilities.
+Please park considerately and make the $5.00 suggested donation by cash at the “iron ranger” or by credit card, PayPal, or Venmo through our online donation platform.
+You can make a one time donation, pay $60 for the year, or set up a recurring monthly donation.

 Overflow parking: A smaller, spill-over lot can be found on Army Corps of Engineers (federal, public property) land just across both Route 8 and the Farmington River.
 Exit our property, turn left (north) on route 8, cross the river and take a quick right, cross a steel bridge and take another quick right into a small, circular parking area.
 Again, please park considerately.